Peter Millett: A senior judge’s revelations

 This time, I numbered and annotated each legal case that Millett examines, mostly from his personal involvement.
 I got to 80-odd by the end.
 He gives us “Wit and Wisdom” examples of judges being a bit of a joke, or making jokes.
 There are engaging accounts of the different styles of advocacy to be found: barristers are show-offs, tacticians, and Gradgrinds, according to the dictates of temperament, or the matter in hand.
 But it is the gravamen of disputes which Peter Millett is keen to give us: the matter, the argument on which each one swings.
 The resolution of the cases which come under his scrutiny often depend on unpicking the meaning of key words to be found in statute or case law.
 And in a minority of cases, but quite often, and often in important cases, they depend on judges smuggling into their judgments their own affection for some reading of what their humanity dictates.
 In short, he insists that judges have to work out what the law on a matter is, but also where justice lies.
 Their acuity and their conscience are both in play.
 They often simply insist that their own intuitions matter more than can be said in public, lest the august court be seen as a saloon bar writ formal.
 Everything, however emotional, must be refracted into legal respectability.

 Oh dear.
 There now follow a few rather windy background paragraphs.
-They are highly relevant to Peter Millett’s particular legal story, in which personality meets logic.
+I hope you will find them highly relevant to Peter Millett’s particular legal story, in which personality meets logic.

 Up to a point, the law wears its fallibility on its sleeve.
 Avenues of appeal upwards must be seen to be available and judgments open to public scrutiny.
 By the time a case ascends to the highest court in the land, it has shown the weakness of various lower rungs in the ladder below it.
 The highest rung must somehow assert an obvious untruth: that a system which has failed so far, has at last attained perfection, or at least the best that can be achieved this side of the veil.
 Our man Millett was one of the last Law Lords, acting within the dignity and authority of the Crown in Parliament in the Palace of Westminster.
 Alan Paterson’s Final Judgment gives us an account of the sheer variety of disagreements senior judges are prone to, amongst themselves.